duffn/sveltekit-netlify-google-oauth-example/README.md

 node -p "require('crypto').randomBytes(64).toString('hex');"
 ```

+- Optionally set `AUTHORIZED_DOMAIN` to restrict authentication to only this domain.
 - The other values can remain the same for local development.
 - Install dependencies and run.